-The Member State Committee (MSC) provided an opinion on the persistent and bioaccumulative properties of D4 and D5 at the request of the Executive Director of ECHA under Article 77(3)c of REACH (ECHA, 2015) during the process to restrict the use of these two substances.
-D5 was subsequently concluded by the Committee on Risk Assessment (RAC) - based on the opinion of the MSC- to fulfil the criteria of Annex XIII of REACH as a vPvB substance (see RAC opinion on the restriction proposal: (ECHA, 2016).
+The Member State Committee (MSC) provided an opinion on the persistent and bioaccumulative properties of D4 and D5 at the request of the Executive Director of ECHA under Article 77(3)(c) of REACH (ECHA, 2015) during the process to restrict the use of these two substances.
+D4 was subsequently concluded by the Committee on Risk Assessment (RAC) - based on the opinion of the MSC- to fulfil the criteria of Annex XIII of REACH as a vPvB substance (see RAC opinion on the restriction proposal: (ECHA, 2016).
+In March 2016, whilst evaluating the UK restriction proposal, the Committee for Risk Assessment (RAC) concluded that D4 meets the REACH Annex XIII criteria for toxicity based both on aquatic and mammalian endpoints (ECHA, 2016).
 The restriction of D4 and D5 entered into force in 31.1.2018 (European Commission, 2018).